Building Bridges Veterans Initiative

 Among the most misunderstood segments of American society, military veterans have tragically been marginalized from the very homeland they risked their lives to protect.

-Your involvement in the movement—by financial contribution, by volunteering at one of the meal sites, or simply by informing a veteran you know about a nearby community—has already meant the world to the more than 1,500 veterans who participate.
+Your involvement in the movement—by volunteering at one of the meal sites, by making a by financial contribution, by volunteering at one of the meal sites, or simply by informing a veteran you know about a nearby community—has already meant the world to the more than 1,500 veterans who participate.

 Total number of veterans.